EconomyLens.com

 Related

-The report revealed that US-bound goods sank 21.7 percent year-on-year as Donald Trump’s levies — while down from the eye-watering levels initially announced — kicked in.
+The reading showed that exports jumped 7.2 percent in July, an improvement on the previous month and much better than the 5.6 percent forecast in a survey of economists by Bloomberg.
+The report revealed that US-bound goods sank 21.7 percent year-on-year as Donald Trump’s levies—while down from the eye-watering levels initially announced—kicked in.
 However, exports to the European Union jumped 9.2 percent and those to the Association of Southeast Asian nations rose 16.6 percent.
-Southeast Asia and China have deeply interwoven supply chains, and Washington has long accused Chinese manufacturers of “transshipping” — having products pass through a country to avoid harsher trade barriers elsewhere.
+Southeast Asia and China have deeply interwoven supply chains, and Washington has long accused Chinese manufacturers of “transshipping”—having products pass through a country to avoid harsher trade barriers elsewhere.

-In another welcome signal for China’s leaders, imports — a key gauge of struggling domestic demand — jumped 4.1 percent on-year in July, compared with a Bloomberg forecast of a one-percent fall.
+In another welcome signal for China’s leaders, imports—a key gauge of struggling domestic demand—jumped 4.1 percent year-on-year in July, compared with a Bloomberg forecast of a one-percent fall.
 Zhiwei Zhang, president and chief economist at Pinpoint Asset Management, said the data showed “exports supported the economy strongly so far this year.”
-He noted, “Export growth may slow in coming months, as the front loading of exports due to US tariffs fades away.”
+He added, “Export growth may slow in coming months, as the front loading of exports due to US tariffs fades away.”
+The big question, he noted, is how much China’s exports will slow and how it would spill over to the rest of the economy.

-“The big question is how much China’s exports will slow and how it would spill over to the rest of the economy,” he added.
-Beijing has set an official goal of around five percent growth this year, but it has struggled to maintain a strong economic recovery from the pandemic.
-The country battles a debt crisis in its massive property sector, chronically low consumption, and elevated youth unemployment.
+Beijing has set an official goal of around five percent growth this year, but it has struggled to maintain a strong economic recovery from the pandemic, as it fights a debt crisis in its massive property sector, chronically low consumption, and elevated youth unemployment.

 © 2024 AFP